-Two of the nine groundwater samples exceeded the adopted ecological assessment criteria.
+Two of the nine groundwater samples exceeded the ecological assessment criteria.
 Surface water samples taken from the adjoining creeks were found to be within the drinking water criteria.
 All of the sediment samples collected were within the assessment criteria.

-The Human Health Risk Assessment considered and assessed the pathways through which people might be exposed to PFAS.
-The pathways considered included but not limited to potential incidental contact with groundwater and soil (walking or cycling on site), recreational use/contact with water (e.g. swimming) and consumption of fish recreationally caught from creeks in the wider area, bioaccumulation through the food web and the contact with leachate from soil and concrete.
-The Human Health Risk Assessment has concluded that no remediation action was necessary for the site to be used as a Sports Oval.
+The Human Health and Ecological Risk Assessment (HHERA) assessed the ways in which people might come into contact with PFAS.
+This included the potential incidental contact with groundwater and soil (e.g. walking or cycling on site), recreational use or contact with water (e.g. swimming), consumption of fish caught from creeks, bioaccumulation through the food web and the contact with leachate from soil and concrete.
+The HHERA concluded that improvement action was not required for the site to be used as a sports oval.

 Our commitment to you

-Information updated 16 July 2018
+Information updated 14 December 2018